2023 Best Value Construction Trades Associate Degree Schools

 Northwest Iowa Community College undergraduate students pay an average of $6,840 in tuition and fees each year.

-Ridgewater College did quite well in this year’s ranking of the best places for construction trades students to get a associate degree.
-It came in at #10 on the list.
+With a ranking of #10, Ridgewater College did quite well on this year’s best value schools for construction trades students working on their associate degree.
 Ridgewater College is a small public school located in the town of Willmar.

 Here are some additional great value schools for Construction Trades students seeking value that almost earned our Best Value Construction Trades Associate Degree Schools award.